A University of Stirling professor of poetry’s celebration of nature has been shortlisted for a prestigious national book accolade.

 - Tarka the Otter, by Henry Williamson

 The poll opened on 4 January and will close at midnight on 25 January.
-You can champion your favourite book from the list on social media using the hashtag #favnaturebook, and visit the AHRC web page to vote.

 ‘Findings’ is published in the UK by Sort Of Books and in the USA by Graywolf Press.
 Professor Jamie's work ‘Sightlines’ was awarded both the prestigious John Burroughs Medal and the Orion Award, while her work ‘The Bonniest Companie’ was named Saltire Scottish Book of the Year 2016.